Craniosynostosis: What You Need to Know

 Craniosynostosis may be congenital (present at birth) or observed later, often during a physical examination in the first year of life.

 The diagnosis involves thorough physical examination and diagnostic testing.
-Your child’s doctor will start with a complete prenatal and birth history of your child, asking about any family history of craniosynostosis or other head or face abnormalities.
+Your child’s doctor will start with a complete prenatal and birth history, asking about any family history of craniosynostosis or other head or face abnormalities.

 The doctor may also ask about developmental milestones, since craniosynostosis can be associated with other neuromuscular disorders.
 Developmental delays may require further medical follow-up for underlying problems.

-During the examination, the doctor will take a measurement of the circumference of your child’s head to identify normal and abnormal ranges.
+During the examination, the doctor will measure the circumference of your child’s head to identify normal and abnormal ranges.
 Craniosynostosis can be diagnosed by physical exam.
 If needed, your neurosurgeon may recommend imaging tests.

 The key to treating craniosynostosis is early detection and treatment.
 Specific therapy for craniosynostosis will be determined by your child’s physician based on:

 Early diagnosis and consultation with a specialist are important.
-In general, the best time to operate is before the child is a year old, since the bones are still very soft and easy to work with.
-If your child’s condition is severe, the doctor may recommend surgery as early as one month of age.
+In general, the best time to operate is before the child is 1 year old, since the bones are still very soft and easy to work with.
+If your child’s condition is severe, the doctor may recommend surgery as early as 1 month of age.

 Calvarial Vault Remodeling

-This procedure involves the surgeon making an incision in the infant’s scalp and correcting the shape of the head by moving the area of the skull that is abnormally or prematurely fused, and then reshaping the skull so it can take more of a round contour.
-Surgery can last several hours.
-Your baby will likely spend one night in the ICU, plus an additional few days in the hospital for monitoring.
+In this procedure, the surgeon makes an incision in the infant’s scalp and corrects the shape of the head by moving the area of the skull that is abnormally or prematurely fused, and then reshapes the skull so it can take more of a round contour.
+Surgery can last up to six hours.
+Your baby will likely spend one night in the intensive care unit, plus an additional few days in the hospital for monitoring.

-Even if your child’s deformity is seen early on, this surgery is best suited for babies beyond 6 months of age because of expected blood loss and the possibility that a blood transfusion will be necessary during surgery.
+Even if your child’s deformity is seen early on, this surgery is best suited for babies 5-6 months of age or older to ensure the bone is thick enough to perform the needed reshaping.
+This surgery may commonly involve a blood transfusion.

 Endoscopic Craniosynostosis Surgery

-Some hospitals may offer the option of this minimally invasive surgery, which may be performed when the baby is less than 6 months old, depending on the type and degree of craniosynostosis.
+Some hospitals may offer the option of this minimally invasive surgery, which may be performed when the baby is 2–3 months old, depending on the type and degree of craniosynostosis.

 The procedure involves the use of an endoscope, a small tube that the surgeon can look through and see immediately inside and outside the skull through very small incisions in the scalp.
 The surgeon opens the prematurely fused suture to enable the baby’s brain to grow normally.

-The surgery itself takes approximately one hour and involves less blood loss compared to the calvarial vault remodeling, so there is little chance of requiring a blood transfusion.
-Your baby will likely stay in the hospital overnight for monitoring before being released to go home.
+The surgery itself takes approximately one hour and involves less blood loss compared with cranial vault remodeling, so there is less chance of requiring a blood transfusion.
+Your baby will stay in the hospital overnight for monitoring before being released to go home.

-This type of surgery is followed by the use of a molding helmet.
-You can expect to follow up with your neurosurgeon every three months for the first year post-surgery to check progress of the helmet reshaping the skull.
-Additional appointments will be necessary with the helmet provider for fitting the helmet to your child.
+This type of surgery is followed by the use of a molding helmet to reshape the skull.
+Additional appointments with the helmet provider (orthotist) will be necessary for fitting the helmet to your child.
+You can expect to follow up with your surgery team every three months for the first year post-surgery to check progress of the skull reshaping.

 After Craniosynostosis Surgery

 Following craniosynostosis surgery, your child will likely have a turbanlike dressing around his or her head, and may experience swelling in the face and eyelids.
-Your child will spend the period after surgery in an ICU for close monitoring.
+Your child will spend the period after surgery in an intensive care unit for close monitoring.

 The care team will watch closely for any problems after surgery, such as: